 Improvements in both gait velocity and gait endurance probably sound pretty good for people with Parkinsons!
 We believe that exercise is very important for seniors for all chronic conditions.

-One company has taken the idea of using boxing workouts to fight Parkinsons and grown a substantial business out of it.
+One company has taken the idea of Parkinsons Boxing Therapy and grown a substantial business out of it.
 Appropriately named Rock Steady Boxing, based in Kansas City, has locations all over the United States.

 People ages 50 through their 90’s come to Rock Steady to train hard and slow their disease progression.
 Each class takes the participants through a boxing workout that forces them to push themselves harder than many thought they could.
 A typical workout has many of the same activities that “The Greatest” used to train: